Skip Main Navigation

 The impact

 A six-week study conducted by academics from Leeds Beckett University has concluded that the MOTM programme both improves maths attainment and increases physical activity levels.
-Research also suggests that active learning approaches, such as those used in Maths on the Move, lead to increased student motivation in mathematics.
+Research has suggested that active learning approaches, such as those used in Maths on the Move, lead to increased student motivation in mathematics.

 You can read the full impact report by clicking here.